PlainsightAI/legacy-docs/rules.md

 #### enter_landmark

 Description:
-	This is a predicate that allows you to evaluate whether or not a device event entered a landmark that it was previously outside of.
+	This is predicate allows you to evaluate whether or not a device event entered a landmark that it was previously outside of.
 Landmarks are specific by the landmarkId.
 To specify multiple landmarks, you can join together multiple predicates with an operator.

 Fields:
 * type - "enter landmark"